ScholCommLab/cancer-news/README.md

 ### Plots

-The folder `plots` contains figures and scripts used toRun the following  create them.
+The folder `plots` contains figures and scripts used to create them.

 ### External datasets